2022–23 Houston Christian Huskies men's basketball team

 The 2022–23 Houston Christian Huskies men's basketball team represented Houston Christian University in the 2022–23 NCAA Division I men's basketball season.
 The Huskies, led by 32nd-year head coach Ron Cottrell, played their home games at Sharp Gymnasium in Houston, Texas as members of the Southland Conference.
+They finished the season 10–22, 7–11 in Southland play, to finish in a tie for sixth place.
+As the No. 6 seed in the Southland tournament, they lost New Orleans in the first round.

+The season marked the first as Houston Christian, the school having changed its name in September of 2022.

 Previous season

-The Huskies finished the 2021–22 season 11–18, 6–8 in Southland play to finish in fifth place.
-As the tournamen's fifth see, they defeated eighth seeded Incarnate Word in the first round of the Southland tournament, before falling to tournament champion Texas A&M–Corpus Christi in the second round.
+The Huskies finished the 2021–22 season 11–18, 6–8 in Southland play, to finish in fifth place.
+As the tournament's fifth seed, they defeated eighth-seeded Incarnate Word in the first round of the Southland tournament before falling to tournament champion Texas A&M–Corpus Christi in the second round.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 25, 2022.
-Receiving 1 first place vote and 55 votes overall, the Huskies were picked to finish eighth in the conference.
+Receiving one first-place vote and 55 votes overall, the Huskies were picked to finish eighth in the conference.

 Preseason All Conference

 Darius Lee, who was killed in a mass shooting in Harlem, the New York City neighborhood where he grew up, during the offseason after having led the Huskies in scoring and rebounding in 2021–22, was posthumously selected Preseason Player of the Year.